Yehuda Meshi Zahav: Sexual assault allegations

-In the early 2010s an allegation of male child sexual abuse by Yehuda Meshi Zahav was made to the police,who soon closed their investigation; everywhere his name was mentioned "the door was shut".
-But after it was reported that Zahav had won the Israel Prize in 2021, a newspaper published accusations that he had been using his status and power to assault women and children since the 1980s.
+In the early 2010s, an allegation of sexual abuse by Yehuda Meshi Zahav was made to the police, who soon closed their investigation; everywhere his name was mentioned "the door was shut".
+But after it was reported that Zahav had won the Israel Prize in 2021, a newspaper published accusations that he had been using his status and power to assault women and minors since the 1980s.
 After a new police investigation was started he tried to kill himself, ending up in a coma, and dying a year later.